Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - `WakeAnim` contains a wake animation to play if `ExplodeOnWater` is not set and the animation impacts with water.
 Defaults to `[General]` -> `Wake` if `IsMeteor` is not set to true, otherwise no animation.
 - `SplashAnims` contains list of splash animations used if `ExplodeOnWater` is not set and the animation impacts with water.
 Defaults to `[CombatDamage]` -> `SplashList`.
   - If `SplashAnims.PickRandom` is set to true, picks a random animation from `SplashAnims` to use on each impact with water.
 Otherwise last listed animation from `SplashAnims` is used.
+- `ExtraShadow` can be set to false to disable the display of shadows on the ground.

 In `artmd.ini`:
 ```ini